Q: Are there park hours?

 Q: What Ward is the park in?

-Q: Where is the farmers’ market located and what day and hours?
+Q: Where is the farmers’ market located and when does it occur?

 Q: Where can I report if I see damage or a repair required in the park?

-Q: Is the dogs off-leash area exclusively for dogs?
+Q: Is the dogs off-leash area in the bowl exclusively for dogs?

 A: No the bowl is not exclusive use for dogs.
 It is a shared public space (as with the entire park ad paths) and the largest dogs off-leash, unfenced park in the city.
 It is expected that all users be considerate and mindful of your off-leash pet and/or child.
 Please pick up after your pet when it has relieved a solid and toss the bag into the garbage or in dog-waste bin where available.
 Allowing your dog off-leash outside of the designated off-leash area can result in a $300 fine.